 We suggest no more than five active goals.
 The exact number should be linked to the number of key priorities that need to be accomplished during the performance period.
-This does not mean there will not be other important work to accomplish during the year, but the goals outlined and maintained in Talent@GW @GW - Performance need to represent your overall top priorities.
+This does not mean there will not be other important work to accomplish during the year, but the goals outlined and maintained in Talent@GW - Performance need to represent your overall top priorities.

 Differentiate goals, job responsibilities, and professional development

 Job responsibilities and goals

 Job responsibilities are the established, recurring duties and job requirements for your position.
 Goals are set annually and describe your top priorities, such as new initiatives and projects for the coming year.
 Goals may also be related to enhancing your performance in key areas of your job.